mihaitopan/ThreadPool/README.md

 # ThreadPool
-Thread pool dynamic library with and abstract class Execute().
+Thread pool dynamic library I created to use when programming multithreading.

+It has a